Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

     ![Replace Token Task](media/advlab23.png)

-1. The Final pipeline should look as below:
+1. The final pipeline should look as below:

    ```YAML
     trigger: